Giuliopime/Vote-Tracker-js-API-wrapper/README.md

 const userID = "ID of the user for which you want to check the last vote" const hasVoted12Hours = await VoteTracker.hasVoted12Hours(userID) console.log(hasVoted12Hours) // true | false

-// You can also set a different time instead of 12 hours by specifing it via milliseconds, example: const milliseconds = 3600000 // equals 1 hour const hasVoted1Hour = await VoteTracker.hasVoted12Hours(userID, milliseconds) console.log(hasVoted1Hour) // true | false
 ```